ayanatherate/linkedin-job-recommendation/README.md

+<h2> Edit 2023: As of 2023, this tool still works, however it is in major need of Code restructure, cleaning and maintenance.
+Also, we are no longer College students, we don't write Spagghetish code like this anymore lol</h2>

 <h2> Intuition </h2>

 <h4> Keeping track of the latest openings for a particular role and location might be gruesome.
 As also, manually reading long JD's to find out whether the skillset/experience required matches your expectations can also add more to the platter.
 Thus built a bot which automates this entire process, it returns  a csv containing the most matched jobs (along with job apply link) according to skills (Count Vectorizer + Cosine Similarity), sorted by the most recent date of job posting. </h3>